-The A.B.M.A. branch in New York will support and help exiled monks residing in the United States.
-Senior monks will coordinate activities with other democracy activist organizations to eventually work toward a peaceful, non-violent political transition in Burma.
+The A.B.M.A. branch in New York is supporting and helping exiled monks residing in the United States.
+Senior monks coordinate activities with other democracy activist organizations to eventually work toward a peaceful, non-violent political transition in Burma.

-Although there have been many positive changes in the government of Burma over the past two years, there still remains a need to support and protect the monks and civilian activists being held as prisoners of conscience in the country.
-There is still a strong need to continue working towards true freedom in Burma.
+Although there have been many positive changes in the government of Burma over the past three years, there still remains a need to support and protect the monks and civilian activists being held as prisoners of conscience in the country.
+We have supported activities and groups working for women's rights and farmers' and workers' rights.
+There is still a strong need to continue working towards true freedom and peace in Burma.

 We are an ally of the International Burmese Monks Organization.
 However, the role, activities, contacts, and resources of the All Burma Monks’ Alliance are unique, and are not duplicated by the IBMO or any of the other members of the umbrella organization.